-The surface on this gravel road is often loose, especially along the sides of the road.
-It makes necessary to drive carefully and slow down whenever approaching an oncoming car.
+The high elevation with its risk of altitude sickness, weather concerns, steep road grade and overall inaccessibility make the travel dangerous and difficult.
+The long, relatively flat pass is often snow-covered during the winter season and as a consequence is generally closed from November 30 to May 1.
+Choose your time carefully.
+There are some police checkpoints along the highway in China that may slow down your journey significantly if there are many cars and trucks.
 Besham is the start of Kohsitan which is famous for its ruggedness and stubbornness.
 It is highly advisable to limit your stay and keep going preferably during day time.
 Kohistan borders Baltistan which is relatively safe.
 Main town to stay overnight is Chillas.
 This relatively flat and well signposted mountain highway is the highest international road in the world and includes the world’s highest international border crossing, the Youyi Friendship Bridge and access to the stunning Karakul Mountain Lake.
 The road is generally closed during the Winter months owing to snow making it impassable.
 Don’t forget your passport.

 Pic: Travelling Pakistan